KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 https://fosstodon.org/@nessita/110340749235756274
 -->

 Thank you to Natalia for embracing our community and asking for reflection about an important subject.
 I hope she found our conference to be very welcoming in return.
-We have certainly made progress.

 ![“I had to stand in line at the women's bathroom.
 I’ve never had to do that before at a conference.”
 Natalia Bidart at #DjangoConUS](recap-of-djangocon-us-2023-images/i-had-to-stand-in-line.png)